elrondforwin/hyprdots/README.md

-# My Current Hyprland Dotfiles

-this branch is experimental and does not intended for production usage.
+this branch is not used anymore i use noctalia branch instead.